Peter May author of The Lewis

 In 2012, May won the French Book Award, the PRIX DES LECTEURS at Le Havre's Les Ancres Noires crime writing festival for L'Homme de Lewis the French edition of The Lewis Man.
 It was the first time in the history of the award that an author has won the award twice.

-In 2012, May won the French Crime Literature Award, the PRIX POLAR INTERNATIONAL for the French Edition of the second book in his Lewis Trilogy, The Lewis Man, at the Coganc Festival de Polar.
+In 2012, May won the French Crime Literature Award, the PRIX POLAR INTERNATIONAL for the French Edition of the second book in his Lewis Trilogy, The Lewis Man, at the Cognac Festival de Polar.

 FULL LIST